GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 **Get message variable**
 Store the data of the specified message in a variable.
 Use with the condition 'Message has been received' to know when the message has been properly processed by the host.

+**Leave Game Lobby**
+Leave the current game lobby.
+This will trigger the "Player has left" condition on the other players, and the "Lobby game has ended" condition on the player leaving.

 **Open Game Lobbies**
 Open the game lobbies window, where players can join lobbies or see the one they are in.